-But if you're planning your special day here, it's easy to get overwhelmed by the hundreds of different hotels, museums, natural settings, and museums available for rentals.
-But there are a handful that really stand out as... especially magical.
+But if you're planning your special day there, it's easy to get overwhelmed by the hundreds of different hotels, museums, natural settings, and museums available for rentals.
+But there a handful that really stand out as especially magical.

 In many places, City Hall is a bland municipal building with peeling paint and a dour atmosphere—not exactly ideal spots for weddings.
-But San Francisco City Hall is a Beaux-Arts monument with a breathtaking rotunda that makes a magnificent SF wedding location.
+But San Francisco City Hall is a Beaux-Arts monument with a breathtaking rotunda that makes a magnificent wedding location.
 Along with marble floors and soaring columns, the centerpiece is the grand staircase, which is a favorite backdrop for wedding ceremonies.

-Though you can have an inexpensive wedding at San Francisco's City Hall, in order to... guarantee that your ceremony can take place in the Rotunda without interruptions, you'll need to rent out the space.
-Ceremony-only rentals take place on Saturdays before 3pm.
+Though you can have an inexpensive wedding at San Francisco's City Hall, in order to guarantee that your ceremony can take place in the Rotunda without interruptions, you'll need to rent the space.
+Ceremony-only rentals take place on Saturdays before 3 p.m.

 But this municipal building is so gorgeous, it's also great for your wedding reception.
-Evening rentals run from 4pm to midnight, and include use of the equally grand light courts and second floor balconies for receptions.
+Evening rentals run from 4 p.m. to midnight and include the use of the equally grand light courts and second-floor balconies for receptions.
 The rental fees can be steep, but you won't find such dramatic and spectacular settings anywhere else in the city.